visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Indexed: The Document is in the search index.
 - Needs reindex: The Document or its attached file changed and search should be updated.
 - PDF issue: The Document may be indexed, but the attached PDF text could not be read.
+- DOCX issue: The Document may be indexed, but the attached DOCX text could not be read.
 - Not indexed: The Document is not currently in the search index.
 - Not searchable: The Document is not eligible for search, often because it is not published.